dequelabs/axe-core-gems/README.md

 Then the page should be accessible checking: ruleId
 ```

 The checking-rules clause specifies which *additional* rules to run (in addition to the specified tags, if any, or the default ruleset).
-The rules are specified by comma-separated rule IDs. (see [rules documentation](https://github.com/dequelabs/axe-core/blob/master/doc/rule-descriptions.md) for a list of valid rule IDs)
+The rules are specified by comma-separated rule IDs. (see [rules documentation][rules] for a list of valid rule IDs)

 If desired, a semicolon (`;`) or the word `and` may be used to separate the checking-rules clause from the preceding clause.